AlexandreDecan/sismic/docs/execution.rst

 .. code:: python

+    from pyss.simulator import Simulator
+    from pyss.model import Event

     simulator = Simulator(my_statechart)
     # We are now in a stable initial state
     simulator.send(Event('click'))  # Send event to the simulator